ST. EUSTATIUS / 9 October 2024

 The Routes of Enslaved Peoples UNESCO recognition is a significant step towards acknowledging the historical injustices of the transatlantic trafficking in enslaved Afrikans and promoting universal values of tolerance, respect, and dignity.
 By focusing on research, education, and the documentation of memorial sites, this initiative aims to raise awareness about the lasting global impact of slavery.

-The application, initiated by the St. Eustatius Afrikan Burial Ground Alliance in February 2022 and submitted by the UNESCO Committee Netherlands on November 11, 2022, seeks to break the silence surrounding this dark chapter in history.
+The application, initiated by the St. Eustatius Afrikan Burial Ground Alliance in February 2022 and submitted by the UNESCO Committee Netherlands on November 11, 2022, seeks to break the silence surrounding this horrific chapter in history.

 Obstacles to the reburial of the ancestral remains

-Cuvalay continues to voice strong concerns regarding the local archaeological center SECAR (St. Eustatius Center for Archaeological Research), the organization in charge of the contentious airport excavations: “The reburial of our ancestors cannot proceed until SECAR provides the essential archaeological report, which includes details about the excavation and the burial artifacts associated with the ancestral remains.
+Cuvalay continues to voice strong concerns regarding the local archaeological center SECAR (St. Eustatius Center for Archaeological Research), the organization in charge of the contentious airport excavations: “The reburial of our Ancestors cannot proceed until SECAR provides the essential archaeological report, which includes details about the excavation and the burial artifacts associated with the ancestral remains.
 Despite multiple requests, the report is still not provided.
 SECAR’s assertion that no human remains were removed from the island is further cause for worry, as samples of the ancestral remains are known to be at Leiden University in the Netherlands.”
 Leiden University, a major player in Caribbean archaeology, was in the news in 2023 for serious misconduct by Dutch archaeology professor Corinne Hofman, who has since been fired”.